MinaPecheux/Medusa/README.md

 - the [Rivest-Shamir-Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm: an asymmetric cipher with a public and a private key

-_Note: to make it harder to decypher, Medusa uses a wide range of characters including Unicode characters... so it requires Python 3 to work._
+_Note: to make it harder to decipher, Medusa uses a wide range of characters including Unicode characters... so it requires Python 3 to work._

 ## Install